DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 ## Slack

-Slack is how we communicate daily (just like we used to using ICQ, MSN Messenger, Skype, Phone, Smoke Signals, etc...)
+Similar to WhatsApp Slack is how we communicate daily inside companies and communities (just like we used to using ICQ, MSN Messenger, Skype, Phone, Smoke Signals, etc...)

 **Topics to cover and ideas**

  - Slack bots
+    - power of bots to automate workflows
- - Why slack one
+ - Why slack won
- - Integrations
+ - Integrations using Zapier or ITTT
  - Copy and paste of images
+ - there are large numbers of Slack communities that you can join, for example OWASP or the Open Security Summit one